 Aglianico is the vine which, together with Fiano, represents the peasant culture of the Campania region.
 The soil where this vine is found is composed of clayey and calcareous marl with a South/East exposure.
 The company begins harvesting the grapes from the beginning of November and, after pressing, the must ferments in contact with the skins for about 25 days.
 This is followed by malolactic fermentation and subsequent aging in barriques for 12 months and 12 in Slavonian oak barrels.
 The refinement in the bottle is for another 18 months.
 In the glass this wine has an intense ruby red colour.
 The nose is intoxicated by its large bouquet of black cherry, plum, spices, tobacco and balsamic notes.
 On the palate it is decisive, warm, rich and rightly tannic.
 The finish is long and persistent with an aroma reminiscent of ripe fruit.
 On the table it is excellent in combination with first courses with meat sauce, roasted red meats and aged cheeses.
 A quality red to be enjoyed and savored in good company.

-The Taurasi Denomination represents the pinnacle of winemaking excellence in Campania, producing high-quality red wines that are widely recognized and appreciated both nationally and internationally.
+The Taurasi denomination represents the pinnacle of Campania's winemaking excellence, producing high-quality red wines that are widely recognized and appreciated both nationally and internationally.

 History and Origins

-The roots of viticulture in Taurasi delve deep into the ancient history of the Campania region.
-Since Roman times, this area has been renowned for producing quality wine.
+The roots of viticulture in Taurasi run deep into the ancient history of the Campania region.
+Since Roman times, this area has been renowned for its quality wine production.
 Over the centuries, the winemaking tradition has been passed down from generation to generation, contributing to the creation of wines of extraordinary complexity and character.

 Terroir and Environment

-The terroir of Taurasi is characterized by mineral-rich soils, a Mediterranean climate, and the altitude of the surrounding hills.
-These unique climatic and geological conditions impart a depth and complexity to the wines that make them truly exceptional.
+The Taurasi terroir is characterized by mineral-rich soils, a Mediterranean climate, and the altitude of the surrounding hills.
+These unique climatic and geological conditions give the wines a depth and complexity that make them unique.

 Main Grape Varieties

-The most commonly used grape varieties in the production of wines under the Taurasi Denomination are primarily Aglianico, known for its intensity and robustness, and to a lesser extent Piedirosso and Barbera.
-Aglianico, in particular, is considered the "king" of southern Italian red grapes, imparting to Taurasi wines their structure, body, and complex aromas.
+The grape varieties most commonly used in the production of Taurasi Denomination wines are Aglianico, with its intensity and robustness, and to a lesser extent Piedirosso and Barbera.
+Aglianico in particular is considered the "king" of southern Italian red grapes, giving Taurasi wines their structure, body, and complex aromas.

 Production Process

-The production process of wines under the Taurasi Denomination is characterized by traditional methods and attention to detail.
-From grape selection to vinification and aging in wooden barrels, each step is executed with care to ensure maximum quality and authentic expression of the terroir.
+The production process for Taurasi Denomination wines is characterized by traditional methods and attention to detail.
+From grape selection to vinification and aging in wooden barrels, every step is meticulously executed to ensure the highest quality and an authentic expression of the terroir.

-Wines produced in Taurasi are primarily red wines, characterized by complex structure, well-integrated tannins, and long aging potential.
-They exhibit aromas of black fruits, spices, and earthy notes, which further develop over time in the bottle.
+The wines produced in Taurasi are primarily red, characterized by a complex structure, well-integrated tannins, and long aging potential.
+They feature aromas of dark fruit, spices, and earthy notes, which further develop with age in the bottle.

-Taurasi Denomination wines pair beautifully with dishes from Campanian cuisine and Italian cuisine in general.
-They are perfect for accompanying meat dishes, aged cheeses, and flavorful dishes such as eggplant parmigiana.
+Taurasi wines pair beautifully with Campanian and Italian cuisine in general.
+They're perfect with meat dishes, aged cheeses, and flavorful dishes like eggplant parmigiana.

 Popularity and Reception

-Taurasi wines enjoy great popularity and reception in both the national and international markets.
+Taurasi wines enjoy great popularity and acclaim on the national and international markets.
 They are widely recognized for their exceptional quality and have received numerous awards and accolades from critics and industry experts.

-The Taurasi Denomination is a symbol of winemaking excellence in Campania, a testament to the richness and diversity of the region's wine heritage.
-With its millennia-old history and ongoing pursuit of quality, Taurasi remains a must-visit destination for wine lovers around the world.
+The Taurasi denomination is a symbol of Campania's winemaking excellence, a testament to the richness and diversity of the region's winemaking heritage.
+With its millennia-old history and constant pursuit of quality, Taurasi remains a must-see destination for wine lovers from around the world.

 FAQs

-What are the main grape varieties used in the production of wines under the Taurasi Denomination?
-The main grape varieties used are primarily Aglianico, Piedirosso, and Barbera.
+What are the most commonly used grape varieties in the production of Taurasi Denomination wines?
+The most commonly used grape varieties are Aglianico, Piedirosso, and Barbera.

-What are the distinctive characteristics of the terroir of Taurasi and its impact on the wines produced?
-The terroir of Taurasi is characterized by mineral-rich soils and a Mediterranean climate that impart structure, complexity, and distinctive aromas to the wines.
+What are the distinctive characteristics of the Taurasi terroir and how does it impact the wines produced?
+The Taurasi terroir is characterized by mineral soils and a Mediterranean climate that give the wines structure, complexity, and distinctive aromas.

-What are the recommended gastronomic pairings for wines under the Taurasi Denomination?
-Taurasi wines pair well with meat dishes, aged cheeses, and flavorful dishes from Campanian cuisine.
+What are the recommended food pairings for Taurasi Denomination wines?
+Taurasi wines pair well with meat dishes, aged cheeses, and flavorful Campanian dishes.